-Medically Necessary is an important term capitalized in a worker compensation policy.
+Medically Necessary is an important term in a worker compensation policy.
 The medically necessary term relates to either of the services or the supplies provided when the insured is in the hospital.
-These services or supplies are given for identifying or treating the sickness or the injury.
+These services or supplies also help to identify or treat the sickness or the injury.

-In workmen compensation insurance, ‘medically necessary’ for the insured can arise due to the following incidents:
+In worker compensation insurance, ‘medically necessary’ for the insured can arise due to the following incidents:

 - Any treatment